-2.1.
-Looking at Code
+2.1 Looking at Code

 Let's start Greenfoot and open up the PSPGWombats scenario again.
-To look at the Java code that defines a particular class in Greenfoot you can either right click on the class box on the right side of the Greenfoot display and select "Open editor",or you can double click on the class.
+To look at the Java code1 that defines a particular class in Greenfoot you can either right click on the class box on the right side of the Greenfoot display and select "Open editor", or you can double click on the class.
 We want to look at three different classes in this scenario and we will move in order of increasing complexity beginning with the Leaf class.

-When you bring up the editor for Leaf you should get a window that looks like the figure below.
+When you bring up the editor for Leaf you should get a window that looks like Figure 2.1.
 If you recall, the Leaf doesn't really do much of anything, and perhaps now you can see why, there isn't much to this class.
 Let's go through this step-by-step to see what we have.
-Lines 8-16 actually contain the class itself.
-We know this because on line 8 it tells us that it is declaring class Leaf.
+Lines 9-19 actually contain the class itself.
+We know this because on line 9 it tells us that it is declaring class Leaf.
 Notice how some of the words are colored.
 Most programming editors do this for you because it helps you follow code and also to see when you have made an error.
 The words that are colored are keywords that have to be spelled and capitalized properly.
-If you mistype one it won't be colored in properly which is easy for you to see.
+If you mistype one it won't be colored in properly which